Oluwaseun-Oyewole/Google-Country-Map/README.md

-### Google Weather Map
+### Weather Map

 #### Project Overview

-    Google Weather Map shows the weather condition of a place, shows the details on the map with markers, renders weather and country info on custom tables, select between languages, filter weather forecast.
+    Weather Map shows the weather condition of a place, shows the details on the map with markers, renders weather and country info on custom tables, select between languages, filter weather forecast.

 #### Features: